Psychology and Applied Psychology: Explore My Major Heading link

 - Youth Development Instructor, YMCA of Metropolitan Chicago

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Psychology major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your psychology major.
 Review the list below to learn more: